Surcharges

 The surcharge feature can be enabled/disabled on both the company and customer levels.

-Passing Surcharge Value to BlueSnap Reports
+Passing Surcharge Value to BlueSnap Reports and Card Schemes

 The surcharge fee value is passed to BlueSnap reports in metadata fields, so your reports will display new report columns reflecting the surcharge fee value.
 The data will be passed to BlueSnap with the following meta field values: